csdms/bmi-fortran/README.md

 This is somewhat cumbersome.
 The Fortran 2003 BMI implementation acts a true interface--it can be imported as a type from a module into a Fortran program and its methods overridden.

 The CSDMS IF software engineers recommend using the Fortran 2003 bindings;
-however, we will continue to support the Fortran 90/95 bindings for users in the CSDMS community who aren't comfortable using the object-oriented features of Fortran 2003.
+however, we will continue to support the Fortran 90/95 bindings for users who aren't comfortable the object-oriented features of Fortran 2003.
 Further, both BMI implementations are backward-compatible with Fortran 77.
 All that is needed is a compiler that's capable of handling the more recent versions of Fortran;